passenger about inca trail

 passenger in huayna picchu

-The true extent of the road network is not completely known, since the Spaniards, post conquest, either dug up the road completely in some areas, or allowed it to deteriorate and fall into ruin under iron-clad horses’ hooves, or the metal wheels of ox-carts.
+The true extent of the road network remains unknown.
+After the conquest, the Spaniards destroyed parts of the road in some areas.
+In other regions, they allowed it to deteriorate under the hooves of horses and the metal wheels of ox carts.

-Today, only 25 % of this network is still visible, the rest having been destroyed by the construction of modern infrastructure.
+Today, only 25% of the network remains visible.
+Modern infrastructure has destroyed the rest.
 Different organizations such as UNESCO and IUCN have been working to protect the network in collaboration with the governments and communities of the 6 countries through which the Great Inca Road passes.

 Explore More